iAmMe27/Tahrovin/ControllerBindings.md

 ## SexLab VR Controls

 These controls only apply when in a SL scene.
 The direction indicator means to move your whole hand, not the thumbstick!
+If using Neo's bindings L Thumbstick click = Y

 * R Thumbstick Click + Left - Previous Scene Stage
 * R Thumbstick Click + Right - Next Scene Stage